mhy001/jalapencode/README.md

 # Jalapeñcode
 Jalapeñcode is a project for CSUF CPSC 362 - Foundations of Software Engineering.

-We are creating an online shopping cart for selling chili pepper and related products.
+We are creating an online shopping cart for chili peppers and related products.

 ### Technology Profile
 * PHP